Whether singing or writing, he was a musical legend

 As a singer, Isaac Hayes – who died Aug.
-10, 2008, five years ago – achieved many of his greatest hits by reinterpreting songs other people had written.
+10, 2008 – achieved many of his greatest hits by interpreting songs other people had written.
 "Walk on By" and "The Look of Love," along with many other songs Hayes recorded, were written by Burt Bacharach and Hal David.
 "Let's Stay Together" was first made famous by its songwriter, Al Green.
 Clifton Davis's "Never Can Say Goodbye" was recorded by The Jackson 5 before Isaac Hayes took it on.

-Hayes always put his mark on these songs, making them something very different from the original recordings – but anyone who didn't know better might wonder if the charismatic performer was not so skilled when it came to putting pen to paper and creating a song from scratch.
+Hayes always put his mark on these songs, making them something very different from the original recordings – but anyone who didn't know better might form the mistaken idea that the singer wasn't also a songwriter himself.

-But we know better.
-In reality, Hayes was also a talented and influential songwriter, whose compositions are widely known.
+Hayes may have enjoyed interpreting other writers' music, but the truth is that he was a songwriter to the core – a talented and influential one.
 As a writer, he helped shape the innovative soul sound coming out of Memphis in the early 1960s, and he was a driving force behind the evolution of disco and rap.
 He crafted perfect hit singles, but he also moved beyond pop, composing award-winning movie scores.
-Hayes may have enjoyed interpreting other writers' music, but the truth is that he was a songwriter to the core.

 When Something Is Wrong With My Baby